Cantera/cantera-website/pages/install/ubuntu-install.rst

       Package Archive (PPA).

-As of Cantera 3.0.0, packages are available for Ubuntu 20.04 (Focal Fossa), Ubuntu 22.04 (Jammy Jellyfish), Ubuntu 22.10 (Karmic Koala) and Ubuntu 23.04 (Lunar Lobster).
+As of Cantera 3.0.0, packages are available for Ubuntu 20.04 (Focal Fossa), Ubuntu 22.04 (Jammy Jellyfish), Ubuntu 23.04 (Lunar Lobster), and Ubuntu 23.10 (Mantic Minotaur).
 To see which Ubuntu releases and Cantera versions are currently supported, visit https://launchpad.net/~cantera-team/+archive/ubuntu/cantera.

 The available packages are: